joshuaeckroth/cinf401-website/assignments/2015-01-20-assignment-1.markdown

 # Assignment 1

 Create a new repository on Bitbucket, called "cinf401-assignment-1", and add me (joshuaeckroth) as a "reader".
 Then create a new project in RStudio with the same name and a new R Markdown file with the same name.
-See the [workflow notes](/notes/workflow.html) for instructions.
+See the [RStudio workflow](/notes/rstudio-workflow.html) for instructions.

 Complete the tasks below.
 Write your answers, intermixed with R code and plots (if/when appropriate), in the single R Markdown file.
 Commit and push your changes to Bitbucket so I can retrieve them on my own machine.
 I will regenerate your final report by "knitting" your R Markdown file.
 See the [syllabus](/notes/syllabus.html) for the general grading rubric.